Configure-Time Actions

 BOOL

-Specify that the total set of C++ flags (diagnostic, sanitizer, optimization, defines, etc.) which are automatically set for ${PROJECT_NAME} should be applied globally via CMAKE_CXX_FLAGS_<built type>.
+Specify that the total set of C++ flags (diagnostic, sanitizer, optimization, defines, etc.) which are automatically set for PROJECT_NAME should be applied globally via CMAKE_CXX_FLAGS_<build type> to all C++ files.

 Use with care, as applying said flags to external dependencies built alongside your code can cause a cascade of unintended errors.
 That said, for well-behaved dependencies, this can be a nice way of ensuring uniformity of build options when building from source.